kkisaku22/CIS-Silver/merge.md

 Looking forward to further updates and collaboration!

-Added my code to this existing code. - Karel Kisaku
+Added my code to this existing code. - Karel Kisaku olubwa